Real solutions to streamline your business.

 What is an ACH Payment?
 As a consumer, you have likely made payments via ACH, even though you may not be familiar with the acronym.
 ACH stands for Automated Clearing House, which is the official network connecting US banks to the Federal Reserve.
 Electronic payments can be made directly from a bank account (ACH debit) using the routing and account numbers.
 ACH is also called an “electronic check” or “E-check.”
 It is typically used for bills, invoices, utility payments, and tax payments.
 ACH is also the method most commonly used for the direct deposit of paychecks (ACH credit).READ MORE

 ACH stands for Automated Clearing House, a network managed by NACHA.
 The network enables the electronic transfer of funds from one bank to another by directly debiting a consumer or business checking or savings account.
 It is commonly used for payroll, bills and invoices, and tax payments.
 ACH transaction fees are lower than those of credit and debit cards, so it is a popular cost-effective payment type, especially for higher ticket purchases.READ MORE

 Hands up if you can’t wait until the day the phrase “the check is in the mail” becomes totally obsolete.
 Though checks persist as a common payment form, and one some of your customers may prefer, they can really slow down your payments and be a pain to deal with: first you have to wait for a paper check to arrive in the mail, then you have to drive to the bank to make a deposit (or wait for enough checks to accumulate to make the time spent on this task worthwhile), and then you have to wait several more days for the check to clear.READ MORE

 Welcome to PJ University, where we teach you how to use PayJunction like a pro.
-Today’s lesson is how to run echeck payment processing.READ MORE
+Today’s lesson is how to run an ACH payment.READ MORE